N1UGK/HD61700/README.md

 This will disassemble the included ROM image and output the result in the Bin folder with a base address of 0x8000.

+Note that I have found an additional version of the ROM and added this to the project as well, pb1000_rom2.bin and its corresponding output_example2.txt.

 I can be contacted at jbertier@arrl.net